 The twelve week 360 hour welding and twelve week 360 hour pipe welding programs are designed for those students who wish to enter the trade in the shortest period of time.
 Many of the graduates of these programs have found employment in the construction and fabrication fields.
 Both programs have prerequisites for enrollment.
 Courses run for 12 weeks, 9 am to 3:30 pm daily.
-The required safety equipment and registration fees are included in the cost of both programs.
+The required safety equipment is included in the cost of both programs.

 Our Night classes meet either on Monday/Wednesday or Tuesday/Thursday from 6:00 to 9:00 PM.
 All night courses consist of eight classes – 24 hours total.
-Enrollment is easy – simply select a specific course and we’ll place you in the first available session.
+Enrollment is easy – simply select the Session by date and and the Process you want to study and train in.
 The school recommends that students with little or no welding experience begin with the Basic welding programs before attempting any of the Intermediate or Advanced classes.
 To keep costs down, we require that all night students supply their own basic protective equipment – welding helmet, jacket, gloves, safety glasses, and beanie.
 The school can provide students with either a basic or upgraded safety equipment package for an additional fee below.

 One Day Courses

 The eight hour Day clinics in GMAW/Mig and GTAW/Tig are “crash course” workshops for both beginner and experienced welders alike.
 The clinics allow new students the opportunity to gain a basic understanding of welding and attain new skills in a short period of time.
 Both clinics are ideal for experienced welders who wish to try some new process or perfect a specific welding application.
 The school provides all of the safety equipment required for the day.

 Safety is extremely important in our programs.
 All welding students are required to wear long pants and closed toed shoes or boots (steel toed highly recommended), and must adhere to all of NESM’s safety requirements.